-Studying in UNS means experiencing a unique life in Solo.
-Solo lies in the center of Javanese culture in Central Java.
-Living in Solo provides an access to witness historical remains and distinguished culture of the heritage city.
+Studying at UNS means experiencing a one-of-a-kind life in Solo.
+Solo is located in Central Java, in the heart of Javanese culture.
+Living in Solo allows you to witness the heritage city’s historical relics and distinguished culture.

-Traditional way of life is tightly interwoven with the urban style colouring the atmosphere of living in Solo.
-Complete facilities of the city do not eliminate the long established local identity of Javanese tones in every beat of day-to-day activities of the city.
+The traditional way of life is inextricably intertwined with the urban style that colors Solo’s living atmosphere.
+The city’s complete facilities do not eliminate the long-established local identity of Javanese tones in every beat of the city’s day-to-day activities.

-Here are several festivals you can enjoy to experience Solo culture.
+Here are a few festivals where you can immerse yourself in Solo culture.

 source : indonesia-tourism.com